Biological veterinary medicine: Holistic approaches for animals

 Important instructions:

-- Quality of medicinal mushrooms is crucial - controlled cultivation, ideally from Germany
+- The quality of medicinal mushrooms is crucial – controlled cultivation, ideally from Germany.

-- The mushroom should be selected individually (clinical picture, constitution, organ involvement)
+- The choice of mushroom should be made on an individual basis (clinical picture, constitution, organ involvement)

-- Note contraindications: e.g. B. in immunosuppressed animals or at the same time chemo
+- Note the contraindications: e.g. in immunosuppressed animals or during simultaneous chemotherapy

-- Interactions: e.g. B. with antiepileptics, insulin, thyroid hormones
+- Interactions: e.g. with antiepileptic drugs, insulin, thyroid hormones

 Conclusion:

 Mycotherapy is an integral part of biological medicine.
-It is increasingly used in veterinary medicine, especially in chronic or complex clinical pictures.
-It is a scientifically recognized complementary method and can be easily combined with other procedures.
+It is increasingly used in veterinary medicine, especially for chronic or complex conditions.
+It is a scientifically recognized complementary method and combines well with other treatments.

-Conclusion: naturopathic process in the modern veterinary practice
+Conclusion: Natural healing methods in modern veterinary practice

-According to Dr. Horst-Dieter Krause (small animal center Arndt, Karlsruhe-Durlach) should be an integral part of a modern veterinary practice.
-They support almost every conventional medical treatment and can mitigate possible side effects.
+According to Dr. Horst-Dieter Krause (Arndt Small Animal Clinic, Karlsruhe-Durlach), naturopathic treatments should be an integral part of modern veterinary practice.
+They support almost every conventional medical treatment and can mitigate potential side effects.

 Important:

-If a practice offers naturopathic procedures, treatments should only be done by specially trained veterinarians: inside.
-Contraindications and interactions must be observed and belong in veterinary hand.
+If a veterinary practice offers naturopathic treatments, these should only be performed by specially trained veterinarians.
+Contraindications and interactions must be strictly observed and must be managed by a veterinarian.

 Author: